 Lightweight and efficient, NGINX Plus doesn’t require a lot of resources to deliver video assets, and its performance is unmatched.
 “Even as early as in our trial, we ran our standard suite of load testing and were literally blown away by the performance of NGINX Plus.
 We couldn’t say enough good things about it.
 Issues we encountered with other products in terms of scalability and reliability we didn’t have with NGINX Plus,” says Evans.

-After having deployed NGINX Plus in production, the university gained high scalability without having to continuously purchase additional servers or compute power simply to keep up.
+By deploying NGINX Plus in production, the university gained high scalability without having to continuously purchase additional servers or compute power simply to keep up.

 “In the implementation, we were able to push forth several gigabytes of data with negligible CPU usage.
 The university was very pleased.
 The response of the NGINX Plus servers was balanced, load was minimal, and resource utilization was well distributed,” says Evans.